 Home health can help

-Above and Beyond Home Health Care has worked with clients at all stages of dementia in the Cedar Rapids area.
+Above and Beyond Home Health Care has worked with patients at all stages of dementia in the Cedar Rapids area.
 The staff is familiar with many of the different changes in personalities and interests that may accompany them.
 We can provide expertise in helping loved ones adjust and adapt to different stages of life, from health care to hospice care, and suggest certain activities.